-- 1. The facilities identified in Map 3 support the vibrancy and vitality of the villages will be supported.
-Development that improves these and expands the range of facilities for the local community.
-Particular support will be given to development proposals that support the provision of a pub and village hall in either of the settlements and the provision of a multi-use community building in Mattersey Thorpe, where it can be demonstrated that the proposal; - a) is meeting a local need; and - b) is appropriate to its rural setting; and - c) does not adversely impact upon the amenity of neighbouring residential properties, including the effects of noise, light, and sound pollution. - 2.
+- 1. The facilities identified on the Proposal Maps (replicated in Map 16) support the vibrancy and vitality of the villages will be supported.
+Development that improves these and expands the range of facilities for the local community will be supported.
+Support will be given to proposals for a public house and village hall in either of the settlements and a multi-use community building in Mattersey Thorpe, where it can be demonstrated that the proposal: - a) is meeting a local need; and - b) is appropriate to its rural setting; and - c) does not adversely impact upon the amenity of neighbouring residential properties, including the effects of noise, light, and sound pollution. - 2.
 In order to promote a thriving village for all ages, and not withstanding permitted development rights, the redevelopment of community facilities for non community uses will be resisted unless it can be demonstrated that the operation of the facility is no longer financially viable or necessary or that a replacement facility of equal size and quality is provided elsewhere within either settlement.